deepthimhegde/data-512-project/Plan.md

 #### Ethical considerations
 The dataset does not contain personally identifiable data such as names or Twitter handle.
 The tweet itself is a part of the dataset, but even if one could possibly trace the tweets back to the individual, I assume there should be no issues since the tweets are publicly available for anyone on the web to see.

+## Methodology
+I intend to take a thick-data approach to questions around what caused people to form certain opinions and sentiments about the self-driving technology.

 ## Data Licensing
 The permissions are clearly mentioned at the top of the [dataset page](https://www.figure-eight.com/data-for-everyone/).